SnoopJ/playground/python/pyinstaller_/debian_onedir/README.md

-This example shows how to package a [PyInstaller](https://pyinstaller.org/) `onefile` distribution as a [Debian binary package](https://www.debian.org/doc/debian-policy/ch-binary.html).
+This example shows how to package a [PyInstaller](https://pyinstaller.org/) `onedir` distribution as a [Debian binary package](https://www.debian.org/doc/debian-policy/ch-binary.html).

 To build the package on Debian/Ubuntu, install the official `devscripts` package, change to the `pyi-hello-0.0` directory, and run `make deb` or